 Prior to joining Cardtronics in January 2016, Mr. West held the role of Chief Financial Officer at three companies: Delta Air Lines, Internet Capital Group and Education Management Corporation.
 Mr. West joined Education Management in 2006 as Chief Financial Officer and became Chief Executive Officer in 2012.
 Earlier in his career, Mr. West joined Internet Capital Group, a technology holding company, as Chief Financial Officer in 2000; in 2002, Mr. West transitioned to Internet Capital Group’s largest subsidiary, ICG Commerce, where he served as Chief Executive Officer until 2006.
-Mr. West also served as Chief Financial Officer at Delta Air Lines from 1999 to 2000, after having joined the company in 1994.
+Mr. West also served as Executive Vice President and Chief Financial Officer at Delta Air Lines, after having joined the company in 1994.

 Mr. West holds a Bachelor of Business Administration in Finance from Emory University's Goizueta School of Business.